avg —

 Instructions

-Beat with an electric mixer for several minutes total until you have a properly homogeneous light fluffy mass.
+Beat with an electric mixer on medium speed for 3–5 minutes until you have a smooth, light, fluffy mass.
+The sugar will partly dissolve in the butter and the colour will turn creamy white.

-By this time, the liquid from the cherries should have properly drained off; place the berries on the surface of the dough.
-They should be placed in a single even layer so that the berries do not sink to the bottom of the pan.
+By this time the liquid from the cherries will have drained off.
+Carefully arrange the berries on the surface of the dough in a single layer, so they do not sink to the bottom.
+Spread them evenly over the whole surface.
+A 22 cm pie takes 350–400 g of drained cherries.

 Tips